Flexible, touchless, and personalized experiences will be central to the customer experience

 Trend #4 – Omnichannel ecosystems become mandatory

-Last year, the pandemic created a surge for online shopping.
+The pandemic created a surge for online shopping.
 Brands who did not have an ecommerce presence had to quickly build a platform to connect with current customers.
 Despite a growth in online shopping, the pandemic made consumers more fluid about whether they buy online or offline.
 In Google’s Smart Shopper Research, 73% of consumers described themselves as channel agnostic (up from 65% before the pandemic).
 And so, we’ll continue to see the growth in digital transformation enhancing the convergence of online, in-store and social channels.
 Retailers will continue to develop a robust omnichannel strategy and use data to bridge all channels into one seamless experience.

 It’s also clear that customer behavior has shifted in favor of digital and omnichannel experiences during the pandemic.
 In a recent Applause survey, 71% of customers were more likely to shop with a brand that offers omnichannel shopping options while 68% are currently using omnichannel shopping options more often this year because of the pandemic.
 With the rise in omnichannel shopping, brands will have to create holistic experiences that build trust and have customers coming back again.

 2020 showed us the value in contactless technology, personalized touchpoints and omnichannel platforms.
-Although we have shifted from in-store to online shopping, the store still remains at the core of the retail experience this year.
+Although we have shifted from in-store to online shopping, the store still remains at the core of the retail experience.
 We can expect to see a continuation in the evolutionary growth and change of the physical store as it pivots to deliver more seamless and highly personalized customer experiences throughout the entire omnichannel.

 Subscribe to our blog today to gain access to the latest updates, trends and insights.